Legacy-Edition-Minigames/Documentation/docs/source/modtools/uploading/post-editor.rst

 ^^^^^^^^^^^^^^^^
 To maintain compliance with the :doc:`/modtools/uploading/rules` battle maps must be under 25 MB.

-The easiest way of doing this is by trimming the unused content from the map files.
+The easiest way of doing this is by trimming the unused content from the map files by using `MCA Selector <https://github.com/Querz/mcaselector>`_.

 If you haven't already please make sure that the borders are set up correctly